 You have choices with the Link: lower priced models have injection molded GFN scales over stainless liners, while nicer version feature machined aluminum handles for a couple bucks more and an additional 0.7 ounces of weight.
 There’s also a Damascus version that’s of questionable value, but that’s up to you.
 All Links use Speed Safe assisted opening actuated by a flipper tab and have liner locks.
 There are plain edge, serrated, and tanto versions as well as a variety of colors and finishes – including a new anodized blue finish with an American flag silhouette for this year.
 The Link offers a lot of knife for the money, made in America – a refreshing thing to see these days.
 If you like the concept but want something a little sleeker, the new Dividend model offers the same options – GFN or Aluminum and 420HC both around $40, but with a 3” hollow ground Wharncliffe blade.

-Okay it’s kind of cheating to include the Induction prior to it’s official release but just know that we reviewed a sample and it’s fantastic.
+At the time of writing here the Induction is very close to its official release – we reviewed a sample and it’s fantastic.
 Who doesn’t love Grant & Gavin Hawk?
 The father and son design duo are responsible for some of the absolute coolest knives on the market.
 The list is long – the fantastic Buck 830 Marksman flipper with its innovative strap lock and crazy smooth pivot, the Kershaw E.T. folder that won most innovative American made design of the year at the 2005 Blade Show, the Chris Reeve Ti-Spine, the Kershaw R.A.M., the dirt-resistant M.U.D.D. folder that was produced originally by ZT and is now being made by Millit, and more.
 Their bread and butter is finding better ways to build a mouse trap, including the new Deadlock OTF knife that has eliminated blade play in the open position – something no other OTF has been able to do so far.
 The Induction is their latest production collaboration with Kershaw, and it brings some of the funky G&G Hawk flavor to a more budget conscious audience, with a $59.99 MSRP and an expected street price around $40 when it becomes available to consumers.

 The main feature of the induction is the Hawk Lock, which uses a toggle style slider on a spring to engage the tang when opened, similar to an Axis lock.
 This lock was also used on the R.A.M. knife a few years ago to great acclaim.
 The increased detent strength of the Hawk Lock versus an axis lock should help the Induction pull off the manual flipper it’s sporting, a rare occurrence for Kershaw these days.
 The black aluminum handle has GFN inserts for a solid grip, and the blade (8Cr13MoV) has a black and satin two tone finish that gives it a classy appearance.